-Proper Placement and Fit for the No-Knuckling Training Sock
+Proper Placement and Fit for the Front No-Knuckling Training Sock

 Wrap fleece pad portion around toe portion of cord loop.
-This will add extra padding between cord and toes.
-Soft fleece should always be closest to dog’s paw, touch fastener side should face the ground to avoid irritation.
+This will add extra padding between the cord and toes.
+Soft fleece should always be closest to the dog’s paw; touch fastener side should face the ground to avoid irritation.

 Spread open the No-Knuckling Training Sock (NKTS).
-Then wrap the NKTS around the front of Carpal joint on lower front leg.
-You will be centering the wrap on front of leg over the joint with label over the joint and cord fastener ideally positioned just below joint.
+Then wrap the NKTS around the front of the Carpal joint on the lower front leg.
+You will be centering the wrap on the front of the leg over the joint with the label over the joint and cord fastener ideally positioned just below the joint.

-Keeping cord loop free and over straps, secure touch fastener straps, starting with the top strap.
-Then secure bottom strap last.
+While keeping the cord loop free and over straps, secure touch fastener straps.
+Begin with the top strap.
+Then secure the bottom strap last.
 The bottom strap may cover the nylon cord piece.

 Place cord loop around and under middle two toes.

-Pull slowly at top of cord to tighten.
+Pull slowly at the top of the cord to tighten.
 Then test your dog’s reaction.
-If there is no reaction, gradually tighten core more and test again.
-If you’re having trouble pulling the cord taught, you may try loosening the bottom strap slightly.
-Once the cord is set appropriately, re-tighten the bottom strap.
+If there is no reaction, gradually tighten the core and test again.
+If you’re having trouble pulling the cord taught, you may try loosening the bottom strap slightly once the cord is set appropriately, re-tighten the bottom strap.

-*Do not wrap the NKTS too tightly, as that may interfere with circulation or limit the mobility of leg.
+*Do not wrap the NKTS too tightly, as that may interfere with circulation or limit leg mobility.

-*Do not leave the NKTS on your pet for extended periods of time.
-It’s designed to be a short term training tool.
-NKTS should be used for 2-5 minute at the beginning of a walk and then removed.
+*Do not leave the NKTS on your pet for extended periods.
+It’s designed to be a short-term training tool.
+NKTS should be used for 2-5 minutes at the beginning of a walk and then removed.
 Misuse or extended wear beyond manufacture recommendations may lead to injury of the paw.

 *Softest part of fleece pad should always be touching dog’s skin with touch fastener edge pointing away from dog’s paw.

-*Placement of any brace, wrap or support on your pet may cause them to kick leg or paw trying to remove product.
+*Placement of any brace, wrap, or support on your pet may cause them to kick leg or paw trying to remove the product.

-*Do not leave the NKTS on pet unattended.
+*Do not leave the NKTS on pets unattended.

 Note: It is best to use the NKTS at the beginning of a walk or rehab session for best results.
-Straps are intentionally left long so that they provide the right amount of support above and below the carpal joint where the support is needed.
-The carpal joint is intentionally left exposed so that there is no undue pressure on the joint itself.
+Straps are intentionally left long to provide the right amount of support above and below the carpal joint where the support is needed.
+The carpal joint is intentionally left exposed to prevent additional pressure on the joint itself.

 How does the Front No-Knuckling Training Sock work?

-The Front No-Knuckling Training Sock stimulates a dog on the skin between the center toe toes, evoking a withdrawal reflex in the front foot, causing the pet to pick the foot up higher off the ground before correctly placing its foot for its next step.
-For best results wear for short 2-5 minute intervals multiple times during the day and remove at the end of the exercise.
+The Front No-Knuckling Training Sock stimulates a dog on the skin between the center toe toes, evoking a withdrawal reflex in the front foot.
+This reflex causes the patient to pick the foot up higher off the ground before correctly placing its foot for its next step.
+For best results, wear for short 2–5-minute intervals multiple times during the day and remove at the end of the exercise.

-How should I expect my pet to walk with the No-Knuckling Training Sock on?
+How can I encourage a patient to walk with the training sock on?

 You may need to use treats and encouragement as motivation to walk.
-It’s a new concept for the pet to learn and may take time.
+It’s a new concept for the dog to learn and may take time.
 For at-home use, encourage your clients to use positive reinforcement during their sessions as well.

-The Front No-Knuckling Sock is a training tool and not designed for long term use.
-If used correctly it will solely stimulate your pet and not cause any irritation.
+The Front No-Knuckling Sock is a training tool and not designed for long-term use.
+If used correctly, it will solely stimulate the pet and not cause any irritation.
 Keep the fleece pad wrapped snuggly around the cord to ensure a pet’s comfort, with the softest part touching the paw.
-Touch fastener edge should always point away from foot.
+Touch fastener edge should always point away from the foot.

-What is the reason this product cannot be used on the rear leg?
-Is it a medical reason?
+Is there a medical reason why this product cannot be used on the rear leg?

-This product is not designed for the anatomy of the dog’s rear leg is very different from its forelimb.
+The anatomy of the dog’s rear leg is very different from its forelimb.
 Since the angle and the functionality of the hind leg differs, the patient will require a training sock built for their posterior limb.
-Please see Rear NKTS for a product for pets with rear leg knuckling.
+Please see Rear NKTS for a product for pets with back leg knuckling.

 Will this help with the knuckling of a dog who has DM?

 Yes, it will help dogs who have been diagnosed with DM.
-It will encourage the pet to pick up the foot higher and be more aware of foot placement.
-In dogs who are in the later stages of DM, there will be less progress, but it will still help by encouraging them to pick up the leg higher and as a strengthening tool.
+The training sock will encourage the pet to pick up the foot higher and be more aware of foot placement.
+There will be less progress in dogs in the later stages of DM, but it will still help by encouraging them to pick up the leg higher and as a strengthening tool.

 This product is designed to be used as a training tool.
-The dog will be working harder than normal to walk, so you do not want to overexert him or her or cause any skin irritation to the toes.
-This product is most beneficial to the pet by using it for short, frequent applications.
+The dog will be working harder than usual to walk, so you do not want to overexert them or cause any skin irritation to the toes.
+This product is most beneficial to the pet for short, frequent applications.

 How long does it take to see results?

-This is made for short-term use, what is short term?
-Is it two weeks, or two months?
+This is made for short-term use; what is considered short-term?

 Every patient is different, and how long they will require the training sock will vary.
-The training sock can be used for a few weeks, or a few months, this will vary by patient on a case by case basis.
+The training sock can be used for a few weeks or a few months; this will vary by the patient on a case-by-case basis.

 Are there any breeds you would not recommend this item be used with?

 Can the training sock still be used if the dog is missing a toe?

-The Front No-Knuckling Training Sock can be used even if the dog is missing one of the middle toes, you would just put the strap around the remaining toe.
+The Front No-Knuckling Training Sock can be used even if the dog is missing one of the middle toes.
+In this case, you would place the cord around the remaining middle toe.
 Putting the strap around the outer toes is not recommended.

-If the dog does not have toenails due to dragging will this item still work?
+Will this item still work if the dog does not have toenails due to dragging?

-Yes, this product is designed to help retrain the pet to lift the leg higher to help prevent scrapping of the nails.
+Yes, this product is designed to help retrain the pet to lift the leg higher to help prevent the scraping of the nails.
 The cord sits around the dog’s center toes; the dog does not need to have toenails for the Front No-Knuckling Training Sock to work correctly.

-Will this work for a dog who “does not pick up their leg?”
-One customer said that their dog did not have strength in their leg to pick up the foot.
+Will this work for a dog who “does not pick up its leg?”